AndreVelde/mars-rover/TECH_DEBT.md

 - Adjust RoverState changeDirection and moveForward methods to accept RoverCommand enum [x]
   - Adjust go to pass in the RoverCommand enum instead of a string [x]

+- Adjust changeDirection to remove the if else statements [ ]